-- c) The defending team and/or the attacking team may play the puck off the net at any time.
-However should the puck remain on the net for longer than three seconds play shall be stopped and a face-off shall take place in the end face-off zone except when the stoppage is caused by the attacking team, then the face-off shall take place on the face-off spot at the centre circle. - d) If the puck comes to rest on top of the boards surrounding the playing area it shall be considered to be in play and may be played legally by hand or stick.
+- the resulting face-off shall be conducted at the nearest face-off spot adjacent to the goal of the offending player or centre face-off spots. - c) Either team may play the puck off the back of the net within 3 seconds after which play will be stopped.
+Should the puck stop on top of the net play shall be stopped and a face-off shall take place in the end face-off zone except when the stoppage is caused by the attacking team, then the face-off shall take place on the face-off spot at the centre circle. - d) If the puck comes to rest on top of the boards surrounding the playing area it shall be considered to be in play and may be played legally by hand or stick.